 - If you could choose one superpower, what would it be and why?

-- What would you do if your parents didn’t like your partner?
+- What would you do if your parents raised concerns about your partner?

 - Are you still in touch with your childhood friends?